lwchkg/gitbook-pdfgen/README.md

 ## Installation

 1. `npm install -g gitbook-pdfgen`
-2. Install wkhtmltopdf and add wkhtmltopdf to path.
+2. Install `wkhtmltopdf` and add `wkhtmltopdf` to path.
-3. Download the sample project at https://github.com/GitbookIO/gitbook/issues/1470
+3. Download the sample project at https://github.com/GitbookIO/gitbook/issues/1470 to project path
+4. `cd [project path]` && `npm install` && `gitbook install`
 4. run `gitbook-pdfgen` at the project path, which contains book.json.
 The pdf generated is book_wk.pdf
 5. run `gitbook-pdfgen --help` for help of the command line.
 6. Modify the book.